draconic-id/draconic-id/README.md

 ## 📄 Licensing

-This project is open-source, but is not yet freely licensed.
+This project is open-source, and will soon be freely licensed.
 Such a license will be added at a future date.
+The properties of this license will be:
+- You may fork the project.
+- Forks must stay open-source.
+- When forking, give credit to the original project.
+- We do not take any liability.
+- You may not use it commercially.
+- Do not use our trademarks, icons, or names.

 ## 🤝 Contributing